-25. “Product line” shall have the definition set forth in Rule 1300.67.2.2(b)(14).
+28. “Product line” shall have the definition set forth in Rule 1300.67.2.2(b)(14).

+29. “Profile-only plan” means a health plan required to submit only the network access profile on an annual basis, pursuant to Rule 1300.67.2.2(h)(1)(B).

-26. “Provider group” shall have the definition set forth in Rule 1300.67.2.2(b)(15).
+30. “Provider group” shall have the definition set forth in Rule 1300.67.2.2(b)(15).

+31. “Standalone network” means a network licensed to contract directly with a group, individual subscriber, or a public agency, to arrange for the provision of health care services.

-27. “Subcontracted plan” shall have the definition set forth in Rule 1300.67.2.2(b)(13)(B).
+32. “Subcontracted plan” shall have the definition set forth in Rule 1300.67.2.2(b)(13)(B).

-28. “Reporting plan” shall have the definition set forth in Rule 1300.67.2.2(b)(17).
+33. “Reporting plan” shall have the definition set forth in Rule 1300.67.2.2(b)(17).

+34. “Residential Detox Facility” means a facility licensed to provide 24-hour residential nonmedical alcohol and/or drug recovery, treatment, and detoxification services.

-29. “Specialty” or “subspecialty” means the primary specialty or subspecialty type(s) that the network provider currently practices, and for which the network provider has been credentialed by or on behalf of the health plan, consistent with board certification or eligibility by the appropriate specialty board, and subject to the Plan’s quality assurance program.
+34. “Specialty” or “subspecialty” means the primary specialty or subspecialty type(s) that the network provider currently practices, and for which the network provider has been credentialed by or on behalf of the health plan, consistent with board certification or eligibility by the appropriate specialty board, and subject to the Plan’s quality assurance program.